LaurineDaSilva/ornis/documentation/technical-stack/backend/backend-dependencies/maven_dependency_management.md

 ## Not declaring the version of a dependency in the pom.xml

 **Dependency mediation** - this determines what version of an artifact will be chosen when multiple versions are encountered as dependencies. **Maven picks the "nearest definition"**.
 That is, it uses the version of the closest dependency to your project in the tree of dependencies. **You can always guarantee a version by declaring it explicitly in your project's POM**.
 Note that if two dependency versions are at the same depth in the dependency tree, the first declaration wins.

+## Display dependency updates

+`mvn versions:display-dependency-updates`

+It shows the available updates for all dependencies, even those that are not in our own POM but in the parent POM.

+## Update dependencies

+`mvn versions: use-latest-versions`